rexscaria/openid/README.md

   password combination.
 This module can work with  OAuth based Google app  module to  import Google  services  to the  ATutor.
-The  OpenID module for ATutor  is an anytime pluggable module  that can help the Atutor  users  to  login  from  their  Google  account  rather  than registering a new account.
+The  OpenID module for ATutor  is an anytime pluggable module  that can help the ATutor  users  to  login  from  their  Google  account  rather  than registering a new account.

     The  OpenID module  supports  Google, Facebook  and Twitter  based